-The IR-5 visa is a type of “immediate relative” visa, hence the “IR” designation.
+The IR-5 visa category is a type of “immediate relative” visa, hence the “IR” designation.
 There are several types of immediate relative visas.
-This visa specifically pertains to parents of United States citizens.
+This visa category specifically pertains to parents of United States citizens.

 The IR-5 visa is designated for parents of United States citizens who are at least 21 years old.
 U.S. Citizenship and Immigration Services (USCIS) explains that “immediate relatives” of American citizens include: